-Do not use almond flour or coconut flour in this recipe, as this recipe relies on the starches found in gluten free blends (like tapioca starch or potato starch).
-This recipe was developed using Bob’s Red Mill 1-to-1 Baking Flour, so that will give you the most fool proof results, but you can also experiment with using another gluten-free baking blend.
+Do not use almond flour or coconut flour in this recipe, as this recipe relies on the starches found in gluten-free blends (like tapioca starch or potato starch).
+This recipe was developed using Bob’s Red Mill 1-to-1 Baking Flour, so that will give you the most foolproof results, but you can also experiment with using another gluten-free baking blend.
 Be sure that the blend you use includes xanthan gum for the best results, and keep in mind that other brands will taste different.
-(King Arthur’s brand measure for measure blend is not as delicious, in my opinion.)
-If you prefer to use a regular GF flour, be sure to add 1/4 teaspoon of xanthan gum for every cup of flour you use.
+(King Arthur’s brand measure-for-measure blend is not as delicious, in my opinion.)
+If you prefer to use regular GF flour, be sure to add 1/4 teaspoon of xanthan gum for every cup of flour you use.

 Yes, you can mix this dough together in the bowl of a stand mixer with a paddle attachment, if you prefer.
 It’s not necessary, though!
 After the first rise, you should be able to knead the dough with your hands, with just a little bit of the dough sticking to your fingers, and that will give you the same results as using a stand mixer.

 You can easily replace the melted butter with vegan butter or melted coconut oil.
 (Use refined coconut oil for zero coconut flavor.)
 To replace the egg, use 1 extra tablespoon of psyllium husk plus an extra 1/4 cup of hot water when you mix together the gel.